majaluoma/portfolio/public/siteTexts/blogEntries/3/text.md

-# Resting daemons on salt stack infrastructure
+# Testing daemons on salt stack infrastructure

 The report was written on 18-20.11.2024.